PolynomialTime/academic-kickstart/content/authors/admin/_index.md

 I am currently a third-year Ph.D. student at the School of Computer Science, [The University of Auckland](https://www.auckland.ac.nz/).
 My supervisors are [Dr. Jiamou Liu](https://www.liuailab.org/) and [Prof. Bakhadyr Khoussainov](https://www.cs.auckland.ac.nz/~bmk/).

-I am going to work as a research fellow with the [Broad AI Lab](https://www.auckland.ac.nz/en/news/2019/06/18/ai-for-good.html) led by [Prof. Michael Witbrock](http://www.science.auckland.ac.nz/people/profile/m-witbrock).
+I am going to work as a research fellow with the [The University of Auckland](https://www.auckland.ac.nz/).

 I received my First Class Honours degree in computer science from The University of Auckland in 2018.
 I received my B.S. in computer science from [Beijing Institute of Technology](http://www.bit.edu.cn/index.htm) in 2017.